humhub/documentation/docs/develop/modules.md

         ]
     ]
 ];
-?>
 ```

-> ⚠️ Do not execute any code in `config.php` since the result will be cached!
+> ⚠️ Do not execute any dynamic code directly within `config.php` since the result will be cached!

+> ⚠️ Do choose a preferably unique module id which does not interfere with any [core](overview.md#core-modules-and-components)
+>or other available module.

 ### `module.json`

-The `module.json` file holds basic meta data which is used for example by the marketplace.
+The `module.json` file holds basic metadata of a module which is used besides others by the marketplace.

 Available attributes: